Dr1mH4X/item.show/README.en.md

 - `CNAME` — optional custom domain (if using GitHub Pages)

-## Running from file:// (CORS)

-If you open `index.html` directly via file://, the browser will block `fetch('items.json')` due to CORS/same-origin rules.
-You will see a message like:

-- Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at file:///.../items.json.
-(Reason: CORS request not http)

-Solutions:
-- Serve the folder via a local web server (see Quick start).
-- Or, for development only, inline the data in `script.js` (not recommended for production).

 ## items.json schema

 Each item is an object with the following fields: